Train: Militarized trains

 While they have long been important in transporting troops and military equipment, trains have occasionally been used for direct combat.
 Armored trains have been used in a number of conflicts, as have railroad based artillery systems.
 Railcar-launched ICBM systems have also been used by nuclear weapon states.

 Rack railway

 For climbing steep slopes, specialized rack railroads are used.
 In order to avoid slipping, a rack and pinion system is used, with a toothed rail placed between the two regular rails, which meshes with a drive gear under the locomotive.

 Funicular

 Funiculars are also used to climb steep slopes, but instead of a rack use a rope, which is attached to two cars and a pulley.
 The two funicular cars travel up and down the slope on parallel sets of rails when the pulley is rotated.
 This design makes funiculars an efficient means of moving people and cargo up and down slopes.
 The earliest funicular railroad, the Reisszug, opened around 1500.

+Rubber-tired train

+Rubber tire trains, or rubber-tired metro systems, employ rubber tires for traction and guidance, offering advantages like better acceleration and reduced noise.
+However, they come with disadvantages, including higher costs for installation and maintenance, faster tire wear, and complex tire inflation mechanisms that require regular upkeep.
+Nonetheless, these systems are utilized in many urban rapid transit networks worldwide, enhancing passenger comfort and urban transportation efficiency.